NickSilzellEdu/ClueGame/README.md

 	- Changed TestBigRoom for same reason as previous
 	- Changed TestMaxRoll because it was designed to test a roll of 6, but was only testing a roll of 3
 	- Changed TestBigRoom to test room cells correctly.
 Previously it assumed room cells are not added to targets, updated so that reachable room cells are added.
+ 	- Changed TestRoomLabels in FileInitTests.java, the tests were failing because three assert statements were comparing different characters to "Clan Castle" rather than their rooms
+ 	- Changed TestUnusedCorners, it was trying to access board.getCell(NUM_ROWS, NUM_COlUMNS), but they needed to be decremented by 1 to prevent out of bounds error.
+ 	- Changed TestDoorDirections, the test had column and row numbers swapped for the intended testing cells;
+ 	- Changed TestTypesOfRooms, the test columns and rows were switched again